 result=y⊕(y≫l)

 The result is the output of one round.
-Summarized the MT19937 implementation, there are three states: seed initialization, twister and extraction.
+To summarise the MT19937 implementation, there are three states: seed initialization, twister and extraction.

 In M7T2, we tried to implement this MT19937 with a multiple level FSM.
 However, it would take 20,118 look up tables and 21,276 flip-flops which takes a very long time to synthesis and implementation (and even gets an unknown error from Vivado).
 So a new pipelined optimization has been introduced to M7T3 implementation.
 With this implementation, the number of look up tables has been reduced to only 304.
-Flip-flops usages has been reduced to 165, which makes MT19937 could be fit in the implementation.
+Flip-flops usages has been reduced to 165, which makes MT19937 compatible with the implementation.

-In the pipeline implementation, there is still one FSM has been used to distinguish the idle and busy state.
+In the pipeline implementation, there is still one FSM which is used to distinguish the idle and busy state.
 In the busy state, it would go through the entire three states of the MT19937 standard and update all the values of the 624 vectors to the final result.
 This would take 624 clock cycles to complete the entire computation.
 Then update all the values every 624 times access for asking the next random number.

 In each clock cycle of busy state (or the SEED state in the implementation), it would complete one round calculation within 10ns (100MHz system clock period) and meet the time constraints without providing a negative WNS.